albin-joseph/Rust-programming/courses/_01_crash_course/README.md

 - Memory can either be "moved" or "borrowed"
     - Default behavior is to "move" memory to a new owner
     - Use an ampersand (&) to allow code to "borrow"

+## Fundamentals | Impl
+- impl blocks can be split into multiple blocks for the same struct.
+- You can also use generics inside impl.